mjoppich/cPred/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4447014.svg)](https://doi.org/10.5281/zenodo.4447014)

-# scrnaseq_celltype_prediction
+# cPred: cell type prediction from marker masses

-Predict the cell-type of a cluster from Seurat FindMarker data
+Predicts the cell type of a cluster from expression values.

-This method has not been tested on large scale data, but might actually work.

-If you find this worked for you, please drop a line :)

-## Usage
+## Usage (Seurat)

 Download the analyseMarkers.py script and run it on your output files.